stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 You can spend these points to fuel various chi features.
 You start knowing 7 such features: Deflect Missiles, Flurry of Blows, Focussed Aim, Patient Defense, Quickened Healing and Step of the Wind.

-If you spend 1 chi point or more as part of your action on your turn, then you can make one attack with an unarmed strike or a monk weapon as a bonus action before the end of the turn.

 When you spend a chi point, it is unavailable until you finish a short or long rest, at the end of which you draw all of your expended chi back into yourself.
 You must spend at least 30 minutes of the rest meditating to regain your chi points.

 As long as you have 1 chi point remaining, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.